kabs-d/path_planning/README.md

   The final output is an image with the complete, transformed grid drawn on it, demonstrating the geometric mapping between the two views.

 perspective_grid(intrinsics)_skewed_left.py: This file serves the same purpose as the persp_grid(intrinsics).py file but for the left skewed image.

+Getting Started: A Complete Workflow from 3D Scene to 2D Grid Welcome!
+This guide will walk you through the repository in the correct, logical order.
+The primary goal is to project a known 3D world grid onto a target "local" image.
+The key insight is that this is a multi-step process where one script's output becomes the next script's input.

+Step 1 (One-Time Setup): Calibrate Your Camera

+Before any 3D work, you must understand your camera's unique properties.
+Action: Run Camera_Calibration_Script.py using a checkerboard pattern.
+Goal: To calculate your camera's Intrinsic Matrix (K) and distortion coefficients.
+Result: You now have the K matrix, which you only need to calculate once for your camera.

+Step 2: Create the "Global" Reference Image with a Perfect Grid This is the foundational step.
+We create our "ground truth"—an image with a perfect, perspective-correct grid projected onto it from a known 3D pose.
+Action: Run persp_grid(intrinsics).py (or its skewed variations).
+Inputs:
+A "source" photograph (e.g., floor2.jpg).
+Your camera's Intrinsic Matrix (K) from Step 1.
+A predefined list of 3D world coordinates.
+Process: The script will ask you to click on points in the source photo that correspond to the known 3D coordinates.
+It then calculates the camera's 3D pose (extrinsics) and uses this to draw a perfect, extensive grid on the image.
+Result: You now have a new image file (e.g., floor2_with_grid.jpg).
+This is your "Global Image."
+It contains the crucial visual reference grid.

+Step 3: Find the Transformation (Homography) to a New View Now, you have a new photo of the same scene from a different angle—your "Local Image".
+Your goal is to find the Homography Matrix (H) that maps the grid from the Global Image to this new Local Image.
+You have two main ways to do this:

+Method A (AI-Powered & Automatic)
+This is the fastest and most robust method.
+Action: Run warping_mast3r.py.
+Inputs:
+Your Global Image (with the grid) from Step 2.
+Your new Local Image.
+Process: The MASt3R model finds hundreds of robust matching points between the two images and calculates a highly accurate Homography Matrix (H).
+Result: You now have the crucial H matrix that connects the two views.

+Method B (Manual Control & Optimization)
+Choose this if you want to specify the exact points for the transformation.
+Action: Use my_click.py to get coordinates of key grid intersections on your Global Image.
+Action: Use my_click.py again to get coordinates of the exact same intersections on your Local Image.
+Action: Input these corresponding points into Optimizing_homography.py to compute a refined Homography Matrix (H).
+Result: A highly precise H matrix based on your hand-picked points.

+Step 4: Visualize the Grid on the Local Image
+You have the H matrix.
+Now you can apply it to see the final result.

+Option 1 (Recommended - Grid Projection)
+This method is precise, clean, and computationally efficient.
+Action: Run persp_grid_local1.py.
+Inputs:
+Your Local Image (the original, clean version).
+The H matrix from Step 3.
+The original list of grid point coordinates from the Global Image.
+Process: The script uses the H matrix to mathematically transform only the grid point coordinates.
+It then draws a new, clean grid directly on top of your original Local Image.
+Result: A high-quality image with a perfectly aligned, non-degraded perspective grid.

+Option 2 (Full Image Warping)
+This method transforms the entire image, which is useful for direct visual comparison but can reduce image quality.
+Action: The warping_mast3r.py script already produces this as its primary output.
+Process: It uses the H matrix to warp the entire Global Image (pixels, grid, and all) to fit the perspective of the Local Image.
+Result: A new image that looks like the Local Image but is composed of pixels from the Global Image.
+The original Local Image is completely covered.

 perspective_grid(intrinsics)_skewed_right.py: This file serves the same purpose as the persp_grid(intrinsics).py file but for the right skewed image.